 When considering the use of HEPA filters, it’s crucial to understand their performance across different environments.
 For residential use, HEPA filters are highly effective in capturing dust, pet dander, and pollen, significantly improving indoor air quality.

 However, their performance can vary based on room size and airflow dynamics.
 For example, in a small bedroom, a compact HEPA air purifier might be sufficient to achieve noticeable improvements in air quality.
-Conversely, in larger areas or open-plan spaces, a high-capacity HEPA filter or a whole-house filtration system may be necessary to ensure optimal performance.

 In commercial settings, such as offices or hospitals, the demands on HEPA filters are different.
 Here, HEPA filters must handle higher volumes of air and a greater variety of pollutants.
 Hospitals often use HEPA filters with higher efficiency ratings to meet stringent infection control standards.